Skip to content Skip to footer navigation

 1. Save on the cost of pods

-In contrast, ground coffee or coffee beans can be found in supermarkets costing as little as $12/kg.
+In contrast, ground coffee or coffee beans can be found in supermarkets for as little as $12/kg.

 2. Fresh coffee means better flavour

 Fresh coffee requires fresh beans.
-Pod coffee is pre-ground and goes stale quickly, which can drastically affect the flavour and quality of your cup of coffee.
-"Pods will go stale due to oxidation," Mit says.
+Pod coffee is pre-ground and goes stale quickly due to oxidation, which can drastically affect the flavour and quality of your cup of coffee.

 Using freshly ground beans to make your coffee on an automatic, semi-automatic or manual machine will produce a coffee closer in flavour and quality to a barista-made coffee from your favourite cafe.